 With this game of legal gymnastics, Hill kept St. Asaph alive.
 That is, until an unrelenting prosecutor singled out the track.

-An attorney who was born in Louisiana, Crandal Mackey was determined to see an end to widespread gambling and corruption in Alexandria.
-In 1903, he became attorney for the Commonwealth of Virginia, promising in the paraphrasing of the Washington Times, to “close up every gambling resort in Alexandria county if there was law enough in Virginia to enable him to do so.”
+Born in Louisiana, Crandal Mackey was determined to see an end to widespread gambling and corruption in Alexandria.
+In 1903, he became attorney for the Commonwealth of Virginia, promising to “close up every gambling resort in Alexandria county if there was law enough in Virginia to enable him to do so.”

 But Mackey’s quest wouldn’t be easy.
 Hill had an impressive legal team working behind him.
 And, with an alleged $12,000 per year in the St. Asaph budget allocated for corruption, there were plenty of forces eager to help Hill out.